mak-azad/github_miner/README.md

 ```
 Change the directory `cd github_miner`

+### Configure the Python Git client with your Git username, email and token.
+Open the file `analyzer/pygitclient.py` and set values for the variables username, token and email

 ## 2. Fetch github repositories and export in a CSV file
 Use the following command to fetch repositories from github and export into the file `github_repositories.csv`